pasan04/time-zone-conversion/README.md

    ```
 ## Libraries used

-Out of many, there are two libraries used to developed this application.
+Specially, there are two libraries used to develop this application.

 ### Pytz
 This Python library allows cross platform timezone calculations using Python 2.4 or higher.
 ex :-
    ```
    import pytz